craigvlyons/Python-Path-finding-algorithm/README.md

-# Python-Path-finding-algorithm
-Python and Pygame.
+# Python Path finding game

+Python / Pygame / Algorithm
 Visualization of the A* path finding algorithm.